When your hair feels dry to the touch, it may also be brittle and hard to style. The good news is that there are a few things you can do.

 The hot water that you use to rinse your body in the shower might also be scalding your hair.
 Cold showers have some health benefits, and making hair grow faster could be among them.
 After you shampoo and condition your hair in the shower, rinse your hair under a cooler temperature of water for a minute or two to revitalize strands and refresh your scalp.

-Mixing argan oil, peppermint oil, lavender oil, and a carrier oil like coconut oil together to make a quick spritz hair perfume may make your hair feel less dry over time.
+Mixing peppermint oil, lavender oil, and a carrier oil like argan or coconut oil together to make a quick spritz hair perfume may make your hair feel less dry over time.

 By smoothing your hair strand-by-strand, coconut oil improves the overall appearance of your hair.
 You can treat your hair to a deep-conditioning treatment of warmed coconut oil once every week.